 That's the sad part.

-It's it's it is it is so beyond frustrating to me that this is all they ever do.
+It is so beyond frustrating to me that this is all they ever do.

-We got an election, the ultimate jury in 281 days.
+We got an election, the ultimate jury, in 281 days.

-And to watch these weak Republicans, I mean, you know, think about what these Republican senators are taking on on the end of this year.
+And to watch these weak Republicans, I mean, you know, think about what these Republican senators are taking on the end of this year.

 Or Trump would have their heads on a pike if they don't vote the way that Trump wants them to vote.

-Uh many have voted against Donald Trump on some important issues.
+Many have voted against Donald Trump on some important issues.

-I know Lisa Murkowski, Senator from Alaska, she's ticked off, and she has every right to be.
+I know Lisa Murkowski, senator from Alaska, she's ticked off, and she has every right to be.

 He was talking about Nadler during the impeachment trial.